Liverpool & Leeds Canal

 The countryside then resumes heading past Horsforth and on into the centre of Leeds.

-This walk totaled 19.5 miles of walking (18.7 miles on the canal), with around five hundred thousand feet of ascent.
+This walk totaled 19.5 miles of walking (18.7 miles on the canal), with fairly limited amounts of ascent.

 Comments